mike-zaharchenko17/MikeyList/readme.txt

 	- The [] operator is my personal favorite.
 The way the overload is done allows you to work with a MikeyList object the same way you would work with an array/vector/Python list.
 You can access elements by index using mL1[index] or assign elements using mL1[index] = value

+- =
+	- The = operator allows us to overwrite the data in a MikeyList with the data in another MikeyList

 If you're in my Bridge section or are a professor/TA and you decide to give this a test run let me know what you think!
 Your feedback is always appreciated :)